Why We Must Amplify the Voices Inside Iran

-I grew up on these streets.
+I grew up on the streets of Iran.
 That corner where they just massacred people in Tehran is where we used to buy my favorite warm beets from a street vendor.
 Watching what is happening from afar, knowing how little I can do to help, is devastating.
 I know the tyranny and fear they are facing; I have looked into the eyes of these monsters who take joy in the persecution they impose.

 “This is not a fringe uprising.
 It is one of the most serious challenges to the Islamic Republic since it seized power in 1979, and one of the most consequential democratic movements unfolding anywhere in the world today.”